Whangārei residents in low-lying areas close to rivers asked to self-evacuate

 As of 8.30am, six roads across the Whangārei District were closed.
 Kaka St, which was closed pre-emptively due to flooding, remains shut.
 Nook Rd, Pipiwai Rd past Hiko Pl, Russell Rd and Taiharuru Rd are closed due to fallen trees.

 In downtown Whangārei, Porowini Ave is closed due to flooding outside Mitre 10.
-More than 25 roads, including Hatea Dr and Riverside Dr are passable with caution.
+Another 23 roads, including Hatea Dr and Riverside Dr are passable with caution.

 Riverside Dr is affected by flooding and a tree has fallen on Hatea Dr. There are two slips on Whangārei Heads Rd, but Whangārei District Council said the main route is currently passable.